-Each ACT, FSP, and case management program shall convene a URC to review the provision of services on a concurrent basis.
-The URC shall decide issues of medical necessity, continuation of treatment and level of case management services.
-These decisions will be based on Welfare and Institutions Code section 14184.402 for diagnosis, impairment and interventions and Case Management Service Level Criteria.
-Decisions shall be supported by chart documentation of the client's individual functioning level, symptoms, and needs.

-The URC shall consist of a minimum of three staff persons.
+- Each ACT, FSP, and case management program shall convene a URC to review the provision of services on a concurrent basis.
+The URC shall decide issues of continuation of medically necessary treatment and level of case management services.
+These decisions will be based on Welfare and Institutions Code Section 14184.402 for diagnosis, impairment and interventions and Case Management Service Level Criteria.
+Decisions shall be supported by chart documentation of the client's individual functioning level, symptoms, and needs. - The URC shall consist of a minimum of three (3) staff persons.
 The chair of the URC shall be a licensed/registered/waivered mental health clinician.
-Additional members shall be two or more staff who provides direct services or clinical oversight.
+Additional members shall be two (2)

+or more staff who provides direct services or clinical oversight.
 A clinician shall not participate in the authorization decisions of his or her client.
 The QA unit may identify cases for review.

-Initially, all clients who have been receiving services for more than two years shall be reviewed by the URC.
+- Initially, all clients who have been receiving services for more than two (2) years shall be reviewed by the URC.
 The URC may only authorize up to one year of service at the same level.
-Conservatees do not have to be reviewed by the URC as they are reviewed annually by the Superior Court for continuing grave disability.

-Prior to the utilization review of the client, the case manager will complete the Six-Month Review and Progress Note verifying that the client meets medical necessity and service necessity criteria.
-This will summarize necessary information in order to assist with the URC review.
-Case managers will prepare cases for URC review by the first of the month of their annual review when the admission date to the current program was two or more years ago.
+Conservatees do not have to be reviewed by the URC as they are reviewed annually by the Superior Court for continuing grave disability. - Prior to the utilization review of the client, the case manager will complete the A/OA Outpatient Utilization Management Form verifying that the client meets criteria for access to SMHS and the services must be medically necessary.
+This will summarize necessary information in order to assist with the URC review. - Case managers will prepare cases for URC review by the first of the month of their annual review when the admission date to the current program was two or more years ago.
 The Program Manager/Supervisor will develop a list of clients due for review each month and will notify the case manager and the URC of the cases to be reviewed.
-The URC will notify the program and case managers of the date and time of the URC and have the charts gathered accordingly.

-A URC Record shall be created for each client reviewed and filed in the front of the progress notes of the client's chart.
+The URC will notify the program and case managers of the date and time of the URC and have the charts gathered accordingly. - A URC Record shall be created for each client reviewed and filed in the front of the progress notes of the client's chart.
 This URC record will provide a summary of clinical information that supports the authorization decision.
 The URC Minutes shall summarize the outcomes of the cases reviewed.
 These minutes will be maintained in a designated file.
 The file shall be available for review as needed by the QA unit.

-AOA and CYF Missed Appointment and Follow Up Standard
+Missed Appointment and Follow Up Standard